XORBKPT/GCP_Hybrid_Neural_Renormalization_Group_Model_RH_Exploration/README.md

-**This repository contains the research framework and code for a hybrid machine learning model aimed at verifying the Riemann Hypothesis at high heights.**
+**This repository contains the research code for a hybrid machine learning model aimed at verifying the Riemann Hypothesis at high heights.**

 The RH is a statement about infinity.
 Any true mechanism allowing for sub-exponential prediction is likely an emergent property that *only* manifests at massive scale.
 Team 2's GNN, fed with 100M+ data points and constrained only by the *statistical signature* of quantum chaos (the RMT priors), is free to discover a "true" internal mechanism that we (as human researchers), may not even have the language for yet.
+No known RH model has ever worked at these heights.

-Emergent Properties at Scale: So the RH *is* a statement about all zeros N ==> Infinity.
+Emergent Properties at Scale: So the RH *is* a statement about all zeros N => Infinity.
 This much we know.
-Therefore any property that allows for a sub-exponential prediction (e.g., a hidden fractal structure, a new scaling law) is almost certainly an emergent property that is only visible at massive heights.
+Therefore any property that allows for a sub-exponential prediction (e.g., a hidden fractal structure, a new scaling law) is almost certainly an emergent property that is only visible at these massive heights, or not.
+That is the quest.
 Team 1 is permanently blind to these emergent, high-N phenomena.
-Team 2 is the only one of the two that has a JWST lens powerful enough to see them, if there.
+Team 2 is the only one of that has a JWST lens powerful enough to see them, if there.

 The model operationalizes a novel dynamical framework by merging Renormalization Group (RG) flows with Graph Neural Networks (GNNs).
-The GNN models the "Primal Manifold," a profinite space encoding primes as topological defects, while physics-informed losses enforce theoretical priors from Random Matrix Theory (RMT) and QFT scale-invariance.
+See this repo for the math [Primal Manifold and RG]([https://github.com/XORBKPT/Riemann-Hypothesis]).
+The GNN models this "Primal Manifold," a profinite space encoding primes as topological defects, while physics-informed losses enforce theoretical priors from Random Matrix Theory (RMT) and QFT scale-invariance.

 ## Overview

-The core hypothesis is that the zeros of the Riemann zeta function can be predicted by a GNN learning the RG flow dynamics on a graph representing the Primal Manifold.
-The model's components are:
+The idea is that the zeros of the Riemann zeta function can be predicted by a GNN learning the RG flow dynamics on a graph representing the Primal Manifold like this:

 1.  **Primal Manifold Graph:** A sparse graph where nodes are the ordinal indices of the zeros.
 2.  **Hybrid GNN-MLP:** A GNN (using `GCNConv` layers) processes the graph structure, while an MLP backbone processes the node features.